 A power router is a remarkably simple tool in design.
-The cutting bits are attached to the end of the motor spindle, and as the motor spins, so does the cutting bit, at speeds that reach as high as 25,000 or 30,000 rpm.
+The cutting bits are attached to the end of the motor spindle, and as the motor spins, so does the cutting bit, at speeds that reach as high as 25,000 or 30,000 revolutions per minute (rpm).
 But this high speed comes with risks.

 To use router bits safely and to get the best results, the router bits need to be installed properly into the router's collet, the piece that grips the cutting bit and keeps it attached to the motor spindle.
 Improper installation of a router bit can cause excessive oscillation (chatter) and can increase the likelihood that the bits will break when in use.